ilovecakes120/SC1015-mini-Project/README.md

 # 2)Data cleaning
 - Remove NULL values
 - Remove duplicates
-- Replace numerical value with the corresponding category label
+- Replace numerical value with the corresponding category label (1 and 2 with "No" and "Yes")

 # 3)Exploratory Data Analysis